Discover your best options

 SPECIAL EDUCATION: ICS offers one ICT (team-teaching) class on every grade.

 ADMISSIONS: Lottery.
 Priority to District 13.
 In recent years, the school has had room for out of district children.
 See the school website for details.
-(Clara Hemphill, interview & web reports, October 2018)
+(Clara Hemphill, interview & web reports, October 2018; update on merger, April 2021)

 Read moreSchool Stats